GigaSpaces-ProfessionalServices/Confluent-POC-2/README.md

 # GKS (Gigaspaces KStreams state store)

-# GKS is a fully searchable state store for Kafka streams based on Gigaspaces.
+## GKS is a fully searchable state store for Kafka streams based on Gigaspaces.

+##Word count KStream State Store example
 00. Install InsightEdge.
 Update the license file under $GS_HOME/gs-license.txt Modify the bin/set-gs-env.sh as required.
-01. Install Kafka.
+1. Install Kafka.
 Set the KAFKA_HOME environment variable.

-1. Run bin/start-gs.sh script to start Gigaspaces
-2. Run bin/start-kafka.sh
+2. Run ```bin/start_gs.sh``` to sart a gigaspces server
-3. Run bin/deploy-gs.sh
+3. Run ```bin/init_gs_cache.sh``` to deploy a two partitions wordcount-store space
-4. Run bin/kafka-write-messages.sh to place data in Kafka topic.
+4. Start Kafka server
-5. Run com.gigaspaces.demo.kstreams.App Java program.
+5. Run ```bin/create_topics.sh```

-The Kafka StateStore example takes Kafka stream input in the form of a key: followed by text.

-The key is used to uniquely identify a document stored in Gigaspaces.
-You can also think of it as a title of a document.
-With that we store a map that contains the words in the text and the counts.

-For example:
-key:this is is a test

-Creates the following data structure that gets stored to Gigaspaces.
-docId: key, map{ this=1, is=2, a=1, test=1, " "=4}

-#screenshot folder
-contains screenshot of kafka input data & output data from grid
+6. Run ```bin/start_app.sh``` to run the word count state store app.
+In addition, this java app will also run a continues query using the Gigaspaces client and print the progress.
+7. run ```bin/produce_test_data.sh``` to push some test data into kafka

+## Seperate demo (can use the same wordcount-store space) show some query capabilities of Gigaspaces
+This demo populate the space with a few test records based on predefined Pojo model (com.gigaspaces.demo.kstreams.model).
+It then show you how to run text search using lucene indexes as well as running server side code to join data from different types (in the case, Person and Organization based on Org Id foreign key)

+8. run ```bin/start_data_grid_test.sh```